vatger/.github/profile/README.md

 If you're not sure where to start, check out our [list of open issues](https://github.com/search?q=org%3Avatger+&type=issues) or reach out to one of our maintainers.
 We're always happy to help new contributors get started.

+Please note that only admins can create new repositories.
+If you have an idea for a new project, please reach out to one of our admins and we'll be happy to create a new repository for you.

 ## 🌍 Connect with us

 If you're interested in learning more about VATSIM Germany, or just want to connect with our community, you can find us in a number of places: